-- With respect to the initial price control period (i.e. the period ending 31 March 2015), an analysis has been undertaken, in conjunction with input from NR(CTRL), to ascertain what level of "at risk" costs relating to operation, maintenance and renewal it would be reasonable for the Infrastructure Manager to expect efficiently to incur.
-This analysis and input from NR (CTRL) generated a profile of OMRC which declines in real terms over time, as a result of the impact of various efficiency initiatives.
-However, in order to make it easier for TOCs to plan their activities and to ensure that passenger TOCs have a clearer relationship between their own costs and likely changes to passenger fares, this declining profile of costs has been converted into a flat profile of costs with exactly the same present This flat profile is apportioned between domestic and international passenger services in the manner outlined above (i.e. distinguishing between directly incurred costs and common costs).
-These costs will be indexed annually at a rate of RPI+1.1% to ensure that the Infrastructure Manager is not adversely affected by price inflation in the sector which has traditionally been, and expected to be, higher than in the economy as a whole. - Operations, maintenance and renewal costs which are passed through to passenger TOCs "at cost" and can be reviewed by the ORR to ensure that such costs have been efficiently incurred.
+- With respect to the initial price control period (i.e. the period ending 31 March 2015), an analysis has been undertaken, in conjunction with input from NR (HS), to ascertain what level of "at risk" costs relating to operation, maintenance and renewal it would be reasonable for the Infrastructure Manager to expect efficiently to incur.
+This analysis and input from NR (HS)) generated a profile of OMRC which declines in real terms over time, as a result of the impact of various efficiency initiatives.
+However, in order to make it easier for TOCs to plan their activities and to ensure that passenger TOCs have a clearer relationship between their own costs and likely changes to passenger fares, this declining profile of costs has been converted into a flat profile of costs with exactly the same present value.
+This flat profile is apportioned between domestic and international passenger services in the manner outlined above (i.e. distinguishing between directly incurred costs and common costs). - Operations, maintenance and renewal costs which are passed through to passenger TOCs "at cost" and can be reviewed by the ORR to ensure that such costs have been efficiently incurred.
 No indexing of these costs is therefore necessary.